shaqsauce/shaqsauce.github.io/exercises/week4.md

 ###  Step 1: `generateRandomPoint`

 Right now `generateRandomPoint` only returns (0, 0).
 You'll need to create implement this method so that it returns a random point on the XY grid.
+The return type should be an Object that has the keys, x and y, and values equal to the output of generateRandomValue().

 ### Step 2: `drawShapes`